LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Computer Architecture/1-workingWithNumbers.md

 #### Special Numbers

 For some cases we want to be able to store some special values such as $\infty$ if we do $1.0 / 0.0$ or $NaN$ when doing $\sqrt{-1}$ or $\infty - \infty$.
-Just like with solving the issue of representing $0$, to represent special values we reserve the exponent consisting of only ones.
+Just like with solving the issue of representing $0$, to represent special values we can reserve an exponent, in the case of single precision this is the exponent consisting of only ones.
 If the fraction only consists of zeros then it represents the value $\infty$ otherwise if the fraction is not all zeros it represents $NaN$.

 | Value     | Sign | Exponent  | Fraction                     |
 | --------- | ---- | --------- | ---------------------------- |